 16:00 (Approx Time) Back to the hotel in Bangkok – free at leisure.

-Highly Reccommened: larger package tour including the Floating Market
+Highly Recommended: larger package tour including Amphawa Floating Market